COVID-19 and emergency contraception

 - The morning after pill is not designed for regular use, or as a substitute for routine contraception such as the combined pill

-If you need routine contraception, click here to read our guide to obtaining this during lockdown.
+If you need routine contraception, click here to read our guide to obtaining this during the pandemic.
 You can order routine contraception directly from our online clinic.

-How to get the morning after pill in lockdown
+How to get the morning after pill during the pandemic

 Emergency contraception is available on the NHS from a number of different services, including family planning clinics and GP surgeries.
 It’s also available from high street pharmacies and through trusted online services such as LloydsPharmacy Online Doctor.